 A: At least 2 attacks fulfilling the criteria B and C

-At least 1 aura symptom developing gradually over >5 minutes or different aura symptoms occurring in succession over >5 minutes
+1. At least 1 aura symptom spreads gradually over 5 minutes

 D: Not attributable to another disorder.